Master of Science - Instructional Design and Technology

 565 Management of Instructional Technology

-Emphasis is given to project management, assessment of instructional needs, coordinating instructional design and production of instructional materials and projects, and identifying resource needs and allocation.
+(On-line course only) Emphasis is given to project management, assessment of instructional needs, coordinating instructional design and production of instructional materials and projects, and identifying resource needs and allocation.
+Prerequisite: IDT 505 or 510.

 573 Professional Development